0 of 30 Questions completed

 Which of the following intervention is least likely to be beneficial in this patient’s management?

-Bilateral posterior cerebral artery infarction will likely present with which of the following:
+Bilateral posterior cerebral artery infarction will likely present with one of the following:

 A 38-year-old man presents complaining that he is no longer able to read his newspaper while commuting on the train.
 On examination, he has an abnormality of gaze on looking to the right; his right eye develops nystagmus and his left eye is slow to come across to the nasal side.
 This problem is most likely due to a structural lesion in which area?